RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 example) and stacks (using LPUSH and LPOP, for example).

-Lists in CRDBs are just the same as regular Redis Lists.
-Please see the following examples to get familiar with Lists' behavior in a CRDB.
+Lists in Active-Active databases are just the same as regular Redis Lists.
+Please see the following examples to get familiar with Lists' behavior in an Active-Active database.

 Simple Lists
 example: